Seeing Chimps/Chimpanzees in Kibale Forest National Park on your Uganda safari is a great memorable experience and a must not miss!

 Their numbers are decreasing due to habitat loss, diseases, and poaching for commercial bush meat plus illegal wildlife trade.

-Chimpanzees are great apes generally living in central and West Africa.
-Among the apes, chimps and Bonobos are the closest living relatives of man sharing over 98.7% of DNA.
+Chimpanzees are great apes generally living in Central and West Africa.
+Among the apes, chimps and Bonobos are the closest living relatives of man sharing over 98-99% of DNA.

 Since the early 19th century, the populations of our close cousins went on declining.
 This was due to habitat loss, hunting and capture for use in zoos, and medical research.
 Some measures are being done to conserve our hairy cousins.

-Chimpanzees are not monogamous, as they don’t form mating pairs.
-However, they’re also not polygamous.
-Males don’t create lasting bonds with multiple mating partners.
+Chimpanzees in Kibale National Park and those found elsewhere are not monogamous.
+They don’t form mating pairs however, they’re also not polygamous.
+Males don’t create lasting bonds with multiple mating partners!

 Please note that, if the female chimp goes on heat, it will mate with several males.
 This ensures that multiple males think they own her offspring thus, protecting her offspring.

-Habituated chimpanzees are always friendly to visitors.
+Habituated Chimpanzees in Kibale National Park are always friendly to visitors.
 The habituation process makes them used to people.

 - Maintaining a 7m distance from chimps